nnewman/flask-viewful/README.md

 of the class-based views defined using the package.
-One day, while peeking at Flask's `View` class, I thought of a good way to encapsulate the parts of Flask-Classful that I regularly found myself using with something that was easy too hack and modify by peeking at the source.
+One day, while peeking at Flask's `View` class, I thought of a good way to encapsulate the parts of Flask-Classful that I regularly found myself using with something that was easy to hack and modify by peeking at the source.

 #### Differences from Flask-Classful